Adit1414/AceTrack/README.md

 > AceTrack requires a syllabus to be uploaded before using the Mock Test Generator or Study Planner.

 ### 1. Sign Up / Log In
+Open the Link, might take some time (10-12 sec) to load - can be load faster with incognito.
 Create an account or continue with Google Sign-In.

 ### 2. Upload a Syllabus